Montaigne (musician): 2021–present: Making It!

-On 15 March 2021, the podcast My Brother, My Brother and Me revealed their new theme song to be "My Life Is Better With You" a track written and performed by Montaigne specifically for the show.
-The song was officially released on 13 August 2021, alongside an official music video featuring Montaigne and the McElroy Brothers.
+On 3 January 2021, the hosts of the American podcast My Brother, My Brother and Me announced that they would stop using "(It's a) Departure" by The Long Winters as the podcast's long-running theme song due to controversial tweets by the band's frontman; after using various songs as placeholders, they revealed on 15 March 2021 that the new theme song would be "My Life Is Better with You", a track written and performed by Montaigne specifically for the podcast.
+The song was officially released on 13 August 2021, alongside an official music video featuring Montaigne and the hosts.

-On 22 October 2021, Montaigne released "Now (In Space)", the lead single from her third studio album.
-On 9 February, she was cast in the Special Broadcasting Service musical comedy Time to Buy, marking her debut lead role as an actress.
-Alongside the announcement, Montaigne revealed that her third studio album would be released in 2022.
+On 22 October 2021, Montaigne released "Now (In Space)", the lead single from their third studio album.
+On 9 February, Montaigne was cast in the Special Broadcasting Service musical comedy Time to Buy, marking their debut lead role as an actress.
+Alongside the announcement, Montaigne revealed that their third studio album would be released in 2022.

 On 25 February 2022, Montaigne released "Always Be You" with Talking Heads' David Byrne.
 In an Instagram post announcing the release, Montaigne said "It's pretty much the biggest deal in the world for me to be able to collaborate with him", crediting his book How Music Works as a "groundbreaking read [and] totally changed how I approached live performance."
-On 8 July 2020, Montaigne released "die b4 u" and announced the forthcoming release of her third studio album, Making It!, which was released on 2 September 2022.
+On 8 July 2020, Montaigne released "Die B4 U" and announced the forthcoming release of their third studio album, Making It!, which was released on 2 September 2022.

-In April 2022, "Because I Love You" was featured in episode 8 of the LBTQ+ teen drama Heartstopper.
+In April 2022, "Because I Love You" was featured in the eighth episode of the Netflix series Heartstopper.

+A portrait of Montaigne in oils and embroided fabric by Julia Gutman won the 2023 Archibald Prize.
+The artist said: "Jess and I have been friends for a few years and there is a lot of alignment in our practices; we are both interested in creating our own forms and approaches rather than strictly adhering to any one tradition.
+Montaigne's work defies genres, while their mercurial soprano has become an indelible part of the fabric of Australian music."

+In 2023, the video game Stray Gods: The Roleplaying Musical was released, featuring songs co-written by Montaigne.
+Their work on the game was nominated for a Grammy for Best Score Soundtrack for Video Games and Other Interactive Media.

+In June 2025, Montaigne released It's Hard to Be a Fish, their fourth studio album and first as an independent publisher after leaving Sony Music Australia at the end of 2023.
+Later that year, they supported fellow Eurovision 2020 and 2021 entrant Daði Freyr on his European tour.

+Personal life

+Montaigne is bisexual, and came out as non-binary in 2023.
+They use they/them pronouns.